My Clients Can’t Afford Me

 So what should we do?
 Should we pack it all in?
 Throw in the towel?

 Go off and find something easier to sell?
-Choose our market strategically based purely on their ability to pay?
+Choose our market strategically based purely on clients’ ability to pay?

 Well, yes, we could do that, they would be very valid solutions.

 But in my case, the answer is “No way!”

 You see, working with these heart-centred business owners is my calling.
 It’s my life’s work.
 And I know I’m uniquely gifted at it.
 Not only that, but seeing a business owner going from struggle to regularly and confidently enrolling new clients is what gives me a greater sense of fulfilment and satisfaction than just about anything else in my life.

 So if you feel that passionately about your clients too then no, you don’t quit.